ernest-bruce/human-internet/humanity/humanity.md

 · the future *is* the [**datapod**][datapod] (a managed collection of data and content controlled by you) with your data, accessed by trusted, responsible, and principled entities, who process your information on *your* behalf not theirs

 the future *is not* one monumentally flawed interpretation of [social computing][social·computing]
-· the future *is* many interpretations of social computing that are culturally sensitive, catered for entertainers, politicians, intellectuals, teenagers, seniors, rocket scientists, astronomers, biologists, swimmers, skydivers, racecar drivers, bicyclists, runners, dentists, surgeons, teachers, tailors, architects, runway models, firefighters, police officers, lawyers, each with their own practices, norms, acceptable content, and so forth, which are *not* specified by companies with their eyes glued to the bottom lines of their balance sheets
+· the future *is* many interpretations of social computing that are culturally sensitive, catered for entertainers, politicians, intellectuals, teenagers, seniors, rocket scientists, astronomers, biologists, swimmers, skydivers, race·car drivers, bicyclists, runners, dentists, surgeons, teachers, tailors, architects, runway models, firefighters, police officers, lawyers, each with their own practices, norms, acceptable content, and so forth, which are *not* specified by companies with their eyes glued to the bottom lines of their balance sheets

 the future *is* [**hyperdata**][hyperdata]
 · by leveraging more capable and flexible digital devices, data no longer has to be a one·dimensional collection of facts and content
 · hyperdata uses your devices (and other devices available to it) to provide you the information you need when you need it, unbiased
 · backed by public knowledge and interactions with appropriate entities, hyperdata works for you, providing you information that is always useful to you because hyperdata knows you, what you need at a specific moment, and what you like the most
-· Waze showing you an ad for a newrby Burger King as you as you stop at a stoplight *is not* hyperdata; that is just Google making money
+· Waze showing you an ad for Burger King as you as you stop at a stoplight *is not* hyperdata; that is just Google making money
 · your TV suggesting [*Braveheart*](https://en.wikipedia.org/wiki/Braveheart "Wikipedia: Braveheart") Sunday afternoon after you did some research last Monday for your upcoming visit to Europe, and booked that paintball event for your nephew on Thursday *is* hyperdata (plus, it has been a little more than a year since you last saw the movie)

 the future *is* the [**hyperweb,**][hyperweb] a dynamic network of hyperdata, cooperating to improve the lives of their owners behind the scenes but never behind their backs